MolClustPy/MolClustPy.github.io/pages/publications.md

 * Goldman, J., S. Andrews, and D. Bray, Size and composition of membrane protein clusters predicted by Monte Carlo analysis.
 Eur Biophys J, 2004.
 33(6): p.
 506-12.

 * Nag, A., et al., Modeling and Simulation of Aggregation of Membrane Protein LAT with Molecular Variability in the Number of Binding Sites for Cytosolic Grb2-SOS1-Grb2.
 PLOS ONE, 2012.
-7(3): p. e28758.
+7(3): p. e28758

+* Hsieh, M.Y., et al., Spatio-temporal modeling of signaling protein recruitment to EGFR.
+BMC Syst Biol, 2010.
+4: p.
+57.

+* Nag, A., et al., Aggregation of membrane proteins by cytosolic cross-linkers: theory and simulation of the LAT-Grb2-SOS1 system.
+Biophys J, 2009.
+96(7): p.
+2604-23.

+* Nag, A., et al., A detailed mathematical model predicts that serial engagement of IgE-Fc epsilon RI complexes can enhance Syk activation in mast cells.
+J Immunol, 2010.
+185(6): p.
+3268-76.

+* Marquez-Lago, T.T. and S. Steinberg, Stochastic model of ERK-mediated progesterone receptor translocation, clustering and transcriptional activity.
+Sci Rep, 2022.
+12(1): p.
+11791.

+* Wollman, A.J.M., et al., Critical roles for EGFR and EGFR-HER2 clusters in EGF binding of SW620 human carcinoma cells.
+J R Soc Interface, 2022.
+19(190): p.
+20220088.